 Another notable thing is that Edwards is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Overall, Edwards’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Edwards’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Edwards doesn't have a public transportation system that people use for their commute.
+Edwards is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Edwards have a very low rate of college education: just 9.10% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Edwards has a very low overall level of education: only 9.10% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Edwards in 2022 was $32,156, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $128,624 for a family of four.
 However, Edwards contains both very wealthy and poor people as well.